JacobPaxton/data_science_notes/notes_v3.md

 --------------------------------------------------------------------------------
 <!-- Needs work -->
 ## NLP for Prediction
+- NEED: Sparse matrices (bag of words) efficiently: `scipy.sparse.csr_matrix`
+    * Not compatible with PCA
 - NEED: Apply SelectKBest or RFE to select most-predictive words for outcomes
 - Count Vectorization:
     * Each column is a word, each row is an record, each value is a **count**